architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 ## Python

-Architect uses `requirements.txt` with `pip3` to ensure Lambda function dependencies are determinstic.
+Architect uses `requirements.txt` with `pip3` to ensure Lambda function dependencies are deterministic.
 Code must be relative to the root of Lambda function directory.

 ```python
 import arc # is ok if it is vendored in the Lambda folder